Vishnu Sharan Dublish

-Vishnu Sharan Dublish (1895-1986) was an Indian politician.
+Vishnu Sharan Dublish (October 2, 1895 – November 17, 1986) was an Indian politician and freedom fighter.
+He was an associate of Bhagat Singh, Chandrashekhar Azad and involved in the Kakori Train robber during India's freedom movement.
+For his role in the Kakori conspiracy he was sentenced to Life Imprisonment in the Cellular jail in Port Blair, Andaman & Nicobar Islands.
+He was later freed in the 1940s shortly before Independence of India.
 He was a Member of Parliament, representing Sardhana, Uttar Pradesh in the Lok Sabha the lower house of India's Parliament as a member of the Indian National Congress.
 He was also a member of the Constituent Assembly of India.
 He was a student of Church Mission High School and Meerut College.